awsdocs/aws-cloud9-user-guide/doc_source/lambda-functions.rst

    .. image:: images/console-lambda-create.png
       :alt: Creating a new Lambda function using the Lambda section of the AWS Resources window

 #.
-In the :guilabel:`Create Serverless Application` dialog box, specify the following settings for the function:
+In the :guilabel:`Create serverless application` dialog box, specify the following settings for the function:

    * :guilabel:`Function Name`: A name for the function.
    * :guilabel:`Application Name`: The name of the new serverless application to be associated with the new function.